TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-general-guidance.md

 ## **Recommended Documents**

-For general troubleshooting and topics that cover common questions sent to Microsoft Customer Support Services (CSS), see [Azure Stack Troubleshooting](https://aka.ms/azstroubleshooting).
+For general troubleshooting and topics that cover common questions sent to Microsoft Customer Support Services (CSS), see [Azure Stack Hub Troubleshooting](https://docs.microsoft.com/azure-stack/operator/azure-stack-troubleshooting).
 For more details about specific concepts and tasks, see the [Azure Stack Operator Documnentation](https://docs.microsoft.com/azure-stack/operator).

 For guidance on setting up tools to work with Azure Stack Hub, you can find instructions for using [PowerShell](https://docs.microsoft.com/azure-stack/operator/powershell-install-az-module) or [Azure CLI](https://docs.microsoft.com/azure-stack/user/azure-stack-version-profiles-azurecli2).